Hello Planning Mashers!

 The idea of dividing goals into months is very clever – it’s like when setting your yearly goals you already build a plan for what will be your priority each month.

 The important thing here is to leave yourself some space.
-We all know life happens and sometimes plans change, so if your year didn’t follow exactly your plan – that’s ok.
+We all know life happens, and sometimes plans change, so if your year didn’t follow your plan exactly – that’s ok.

 I love this bingo-style goals page, this reminds me of the self-care bingo I had at some point in my monthly setup.

 Also as always, I feel like it’s a wonderful idea that there are just a few goals here and no deadline.
-So you can be super chill about it, but at the same time it’s pretty clear in which direction the creator wants to go.
+So you can be super chill about it, but at the same time, it’s pretty clear in which direction the creator wants to go.

-Loving the vintage look of this page and the beautiful handwriting.
+I am loving the vintage look of this page and the beautiful handwriting.

 I don’t think I can read everything it says, but I’m sure the author can and it does look absolutely stunning and so unique.